2 days ago

 Long considered a desert backwater and second fiddle to Las Vegas, the city of Reno is having a resurgence.
 Small entrepreneurs, industrial giants like Tesla, and artists inspired by Burning Man are converging to overshadow the fading casino economy.

 How to generate ideas in planning is a question that many planning students ask.
 This can seem a mysterious and difficult process.
 Unfortunately, planning education has not always done a great job of helping students unpack this apparent mystery.
-Blog Post

 Cities are becoming the new economic engines due to growing sectors in technology and knowledge production.
 Yet, cities must recognize with that transformation there comes not only opportunities but also new challenges.